This is the multi-page printable view of this section. Click here to print.

 1. From the Policies screen, click Mappings.

 3. From the Add New Container Image Mapping dialog, add a name for the mapping, the policy for which the mapping will apply (added automatically), a registry, a repository, and a tag.
-You can optionally add an allowlist and set the position for the mapping.
+You can optionally add an allowlist for the mapping.

 Mappings are set up based on the registry, repository, and tag of an image.
 Each field supports wildcards.
 For example: